 Members shall be:

-Students who are or have been enrolled in secondary (grades 7 – 12), post-secondary (2 year institutions), or collegiate (4 year institutions) Health Science/PLTW Biomedical classes.
+Students who are or have been enrolled in middle school (grades 6-8), secondary (grades 9 – 12), post-secondary (2-year institutions), or collegiate (4-year institutions) Health Science/PLTW Biomedical classes.

 Students who are interested in, planning to pursue, or are pursuing a career in the health professions.